Moulberry/AxiomDocumentation/src/tools/painting/noisepainter.md

 Finally, the Anisotropic option enables control of scale on each axis individually, allowing for a stretched effect.

+By default, the noise painter only affects solid blocks, like all painter tools.
+To make it affect air as well, you need to use [tool masks](/editor/windows/toolmasks.md).

 ## Noises

 There are a few shared settings across the different noises.
 The common options between these noises are listed below, with specific settings for each noise described in their respective sections.